aamsur/xfers-sdk/JavaScript/README.md

 ### 1. Xfers User Access Token

+You will need to obtain this token before being able to use our SDK.

 The Xfers user acccess token is a token that is required to initialize our SDK.
 The SDK relies on this token to communicate with the Xfers backend.

-**Xfers connect** is backend process in which you can obtain an Xfers user access token.
+**Xfers connect** is a backend process which you undertake to obtain an Xfers user access token.
 If you have not gone through the process in setting up **Xfers Connect**, please refer to the **Backend Integration** guide over [here](https://github.com/Xfers/xfers-sdk/wiki/Backend-requirements-for-SDK)

 ## Download and installation of the Xfers Web SDK